crcresearch/ndcmsT3/docs/resources/ndcms.md

 To check the general status of HTCondor within the CRC, you can view the [HTCondor utilization matrix](http://condor.cse.nd.edu/condor_matrix.cgi), for more information on HTCondor itself view the `HTCondor <condor>` page.

-- The official documentation for conodr command line utilities can be found [here](http://www.cs.wisc.edu/condor/manual/v7.0/9_Command_Reference.html).
+- The official documentation for condor command line utilities can be found [here](http://www.cs.wisc.edu/condor/manual/v7.0/9_Command_Reference.html).

 #### HTCondor Job Monitoring